asreview/asreview-dory/README.md

 ## Compatibility

-This plugin is compatible with `ASReview version 2+`.
+This plugin is compatible with ASReview version 2 or later.
 Ensure that your ASReview installation is up-to-date to avoid compatibility issues.

 The development of this plugin is done in parallel with the development of the